konstantin24121/hub/README.md

 ```
 npm i
 ```
-for instaling packages.
+for installing packages.

 ## Cli commands
 You can find all expired commands in *script* section of package.json.
-All descriptions of command functionallity you can find in our wiki.
+All descriptions of command functionality you can find in our wiki.
 One used
 * `yarn build` - build an application, generate statistic and page for analysis
 * `yarn start` - start dev server with HMR and DevTools
 * `yarn start:prod` - start prod server and generate dist files
 * `yarn lint` - lint js and scss code with eslint and stylelint
 * `yarn styleguide` - start styleguide server